 Performance outcomes Acceptable outcomes accommodate substantial landscaping to retain a heavily vegetated character. wide strip either side of Boundary Road which is densely vegetated by trees and shrubs.
-PO3 0 No acceptable outcome is nominated.
+PO30 No acceptable outcome is nominated.
 Development adjoining Cleveland Redland Bay Road and Boundary Road attenuates noise to a level that achieves a high level of residential amenity.
-Any acoustic walls: (1) are screened by landscaping; and (2) incorporate breaks to allow for pedestrian and cyclist permeability.
-PO3 1 No acceptable outcome is nominated.
-Deve (1) (2) (3) (4) a logical pattern of development; efficient use of land and infrastructure; a mix of affordable housing types; access to community infrastructure and public transport services at an early stage of development; and land for community uses and public services, including open space education, health, social and emergency services where appropriate.
-PO3 2 No acceptable outcome is nominated.
+Any acoustic walls: (1) are screened by landscaping; and (2) incorporate breaks to allow for · pedestrian and cyclist permeability.
+PO31 Development facilitates: (1) a logical pattern of development; (2) efficient use of land and infrastructure; (3) a mix of affordable housing types; (4) access to community infrastructure and public transport services at an early stage of development; and (5) land for community uses and public services, including open space education, health, social and emergency services where appropriate.
+No acceptable outcome is nominated.
+PO32 No acceptable outcome is nominated.
 Development provides for separation and buffering from nearby activities, including primary production, poultry farms and other rural industries, such that amenity and reverse amenity impacts are avoided.
-Prec inct MDR8: Kinross Road and Boundar y Road, and Precinct MDR9: Kinross Road PO3 3 AO33.1 Deve vehic Panc elopment does not create any additional cular access points to Boundary Road or brama Drive.
-New lots are provided with ss from internal roads.
+Precinct MDR8: Kinross Road and Boundar y Road, and Precinct MDR9: Kinross Road PO33 AO33.1 Development does not create any additional vehicular access points to Boundary Road or Panorama Drive.
+New lots are provided with access from internal roads.
 No new access points from lots are provided to Boundary Road or Panorama Drive.
-PO3 4 AO34.1 Deve vehic dista Kinro elopment does not create any additional cular access points to Kinross Road for a nce of 835m from the intersection of loss Road and Boundary Road.
-New lots provided with access from internal roads.
+PO34 AO34.1 Development does not create any additional vehicular access points to Kinross Road for a distance of 835m from the intersection of Kinross Road and Boundary Road.
+New lots are provided with access from internal roads.
 No new access points from lots are provided to Kinross Road for a distance of 835m from the intersection of Kinross Road and Boundary Road.
-PO3 5 AO35.1 a saf move acco move elopment facilitates the establishment of e, permeable, legible and functional ement network that is generally in rdance with Figures 6.2.3.3.7 road ement network and 6.2.3.3.8 pedestrian, e, public transport and parks network.
+PO35 AO35.1 Development facilitates the establishment of a safe, permeable, legible and functional movement network that is generally in accordance with Figures 6.2.3.3.7 road movement network and 6.2.3.3.8 pedestrian, cycle, public transport and parks network.
 Roads, road closures, intersections, paths, fauna crossings, public transport stops and associated treatments are established in accordance with Figures 6.2.3.3.7 road movement network and 6.2.3.3.8 pedestrian, cycle, public transport and parks network.